 As Medtronic said, no single company will be able to fill this extreme demand alone.

 Other ventilator manufacturers include: St. Louis MO-based Allied Healthcare Products; Franklin Lakes, NJ-based Becton, Dickinson and Company; Chicago, IL-based GE Healthcare; Amsterdam, Netherlands-based Philips; and San Diego, CA-based ResMed.
-Many of these companies are also working to increase manufacturing capacity and supply of the devices.
+Many of these companies are also working to increase the manufacturing capacity and supply of the devices.

 "As the global pandemic evolves, there is unprecedented demand for medical equipment, including ventilators," GE Healthcare CEO Kieran Murphy said in a statement released Thursday.
 "We continue to explore all options to support this increased need."